 You can find out more about Málaga’s Phoenician origins at the spectacular Museo de Málaga (Málaga Museum).

 Virgen del Carmen in El Perchel and Huelín

-She’s joined by lots of other boats and yachts as they sail out of sea for the service.
-See this procession from about 8pm.
+She’s joined by lots of other boats and yachts as they sail out to sea for the service.
+You can see this procession from about 8pm.

 In Huelín, the Virgin makes her way from the local church to San Andrés beach where an assorted flotilla (including pedalos and jetskis!) awaits her.
 She boards the jábega and is rowed out to the sea to bless the community’s fishing fleet.

 How to get there on your Malaga rental bike:

 Both El Perchel and Huelín are easy bike rides – ask our staff for directions and exact time of events when you pick up your bike. https://www.malagabiketours.eu/bike-rental-malaga/

 Events on the Costa del Sol for the Virgen del Carmen

 Almost all Costa del Sol resorts celebrate the Day of the Virgen del Carmen.
 Some of the biggest celebrations take place in: